-MTSL 687 Peace Corps CulminatingProject
+MTSL 687 - Peace Corps Culminating Project

-This course is one that bridges the divide between their initial Gonzaga experience and their PC experience.
-Since student often face more culture shock and dissonance upon their return home, the capstone course would include a readjustment phase, building on their completion of service orientation and their in-country reflection journals.
+This course is one that bridges the divide between the initial Gonzaga experience and the PC experience.
+Since students often face more culture shock and dissonance upon their return home, the capstone course would include a readjustment phase, building on the completion of service orientation and their in-country reflection journals.